sashasgithome/sashasgithome/README.md

 - Data Analytics : Python, R Programming, SQL
 - Pandas, Seaborn, CV2, MatplotLib, Tensorflow, and other libraries

-To keep my right-brain in its toes, I periodically take *Game Designer* roles, making playable game apps listed in 🎮 [my itch.io page](https://oceanparty.itch.io/) 🎲!
+To keep my right-brain in its toes, I periodically take *Game Designer* roles and make playable game apps as listed in 🎮 [my itch.io page](https://oceanparty.itch.io/) 🎲.
 Outside of those, I am interested in any social developments and daily news :)